-I’m set to run the Boston Marathon on April 15.
-I qualified for Boston with a finishing time of 3:34 at the California International Marathon.
+I’m set to run the California International Marathon on December 8.
 I’ve been training for months but preparing for years.
 I’m ready to shiver, sweat, and push my way to the finish line.

 While my twins Micah and Zachary were in the NICU, I found small windows of time to run.
 My NICU-runs gave me the space I needed to conquer the guilt, shame, and anxiety I felt from giving birth so prematurely.
 With every stride, I gained more confidence and clarity to better cope with our sons’ hospitalizations.